nanochess/transputer/README.md

 Lately I've added my full operating system complete with subdirectories, multiple drives, and with almost full K&R C compiler along syntax coloring for the editor (last in the series): [https://nanochess.org/transputer_operating_system.html](https://nanochess.org/transputer_operating_system.html)

+Most recently I've added a Javascript version of the transputer emulator that can run immediately in your web browser: [https://nanochess.org/transputer_emulator.html](https://nanochess.org/transputer_emulator.html)

 ### What we have here

 In order for you to experience my Pascal compiler, I needed to write two tools in modern C. Namely, the emulator for the transputer from the ground up, and port the assembler that ran on my Z280 host machine (the transputer was a board for the Z280 computer)